Uceeyjudy/Uceeyjudy/README.md

 - 👋 Hi, I’m @Uceeyjudy
 - 👀 I’m interested in Cloud DevOps Engineering
-- 🌱 I’m currently learning Cloud DevOps Engineering in Udacity
+- 🌱 I’m currently learning and developing myself
 - 💞️ I’m looking to collaborate on Cloud DevOps Engineering
 - 📫 You can reach me likedIn and twitter.
 - https://uceeyjudy.github.io/Uceeyjudy/